parikshit-rs/Login-form/README.md

 ## Comments

 This was one of the first projects I did in the field of website development so the interface may not look that beautiful, but it functions well that I can say for sure.
-You have complete freedom over how to modify the code or styles according to your preference.
+I may also update the files as I learn but you have complete freedom over how to modify the code or styles according to your preference.

 ## Contributions
 Feel free to submit a pull request for your suggesstions!